 - Round, well centred yolk

 - Small air cell (less than 5 mm deep)

 - Clean, uncracked shell with normal shape

 Eggs must always be refrigerated - in the store and at home.
 Eggs should be stored in their cartons in the coldest part of the refrigerator.
 Taking them out and putting them in the egg container in the refrigerator door exposes them to odors and damage.
-The carton also protects them from aromas of strong-flavored foods such as onions.
+The carton also protects eggs from aromas of strong-flavored foods such as onions.
 Eggs can absorb odors right through their porous shells.
-Store large-end up - the yolk remains centered in the white, away from the air pocket at the large end of the egg.

 Hard-boiled eggs can be refrigerated up to one week.
 Store them in a carton or covered container, as cooking washes the protective coating from the shells.
 If you are using them within a day or so, shell hard-cooked eggs and place them in a bowl with cold water to cover them.